 The Cubs had a good year with keen star work being completed and visits to the Zoo and Pantomime.
 The Sixers attended the annual Sixers camp.

-The troop held an Easter camp at Phasels Wood and a Whitsun camp at Cuckman’s Farm, Potters Crouch in Herts.
-Summer camp was held at Holkham in Norfolk with 33 members attending.
+Summer camp was held at Holkham in Norfolk with 33 members of the Scouts and Senior Scouts attending.
 This was a great success and a substantial report subsequently appeared in the press.
-It was reported that during the year well over 600 nights were spent under canvas.
+It was reported that during the year well over 600 nights were spent under canvas by members of the Group.

 The usual parents’ social was held towards the end of the year, giving the Group the opportunity to display trophies, photos and other items relating to their eventful year.